JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_03.md

 <img src="/image/article/Luz_y_Vida/LyV_2024_03/Mi-parrafo-favorito-Charles-Perrotta.jpg" alt="Mi párrafo favorito-Charles Perrotta" width="250">
 </figure>

 As they entered Sidon, Jesus and his associates passed over a bridge, the first many of them had ever seen.
-As they walked over it, among other things, Jesus said: “This world is but a bridge; you may cross it, but you should not think of building a dwelling place upon it.”
-[UB 156:2.1](/en/The_Urantia_Book/156#p2_1)
+As they walked over it, among other things, Jesus said: “This world is but a bridge; you may cross it, but you should not think of building a dwelling place upon it.” <a id="a184_275"></a>[UB 156:2.1](/en/The_Urantia_Book/156#p2_1)

 So simple and yet so difficult… But it is the concretization of faith, not settling in this world or in its material values; and I include in the latter also emotional values.
 Both what is gained and what is lost should be accepted as a result of the normal development of events.
 And yet the believer, in his animalistic but innocent search, finds or believes he finds answers, or glimpses of what is to come.
 If I manage to keep one foot in this world but my eyes on the next, I not only fulfill Jesus' advice and increase my faith, but I also lighten the burdens of this world, making, mainly the losses, much more understandable and bearable, with their consequent spiritual lessons.
 <br style="clear:both;"/>